Mando619/Mood-Me-/README.md

  created a website to cater towards the persons mood when accessing the site.
  By clicking on their current state, a random play list or movie trailer will appear.
-Studies have shown that music and movies play a big roll in the brain activity affecting the feelings one is having.
+Studies have shown that music and movies play a big role in the brain activity affecting the feelings one is having.
 We hope that one can find a good musical vibe, or a great movie flick, to embrace their current mood.